Standing out from hundreds - sometimes thousands - of candidates, competitors, others conducting business in your industry can be tough.

 Excited to explore opportunities with [Company Name]

-Contacting a potential employer through Twitter, LinkedIn, Google Plus, or some other form of social media has become a great strategy for establishing first contact and general familiarity before or after submitting a job application.
+Contacting a potential employer via social media has become a popular and effective way to connect with businesses you're interested in working with or for.
+Whether on Twitter, LinkedIn, Google Plus, or another social platform, this can be great strategy for establishing first contact and general familiarity before or after submitting your job application.

 Application for _____ position at [Company Name]